The Tribeca Film Festival is having its geekiest year yet

-Critics who say virtual reality has hit a brick wall aren't making it to the film-festival circuit much.
+Critics who say VR has hit a brick wall aren't making it to the film-festival circuit much.

-The Tribeca Film Festival, which kicked off in New York earlier this week, unveils its annual VR-heavy Immersive program to the public Friday, and it's the biggest yet.
+The Tribeca Film Festival, which kicked off in New York earlier this week, unveils its VR-heavy Immersive program to the public Friday.
+And it's the biggest one yet.

 "We have 33 [projects], two more than we've ever had, and that was not intentional.
 I was going for less," Loren Hammonds, one of the curators of the festival's Immersive program, said in an interview this month.
 "But there's so much good work."

-In discussions of VR's challenges, the scarcity of quality content is a persistent challenge.
-Virtual reality has been one of the buzziest areas of computing in the last five years, as giants like Sony, HTC, Samsung, Google and the Facebook-owned Oculus poured resources into launching head-mounted devices that transport viewers into a digital world.
-But investment into VR media has been more limited.
-Premium VR experiences, especially compared to gaming, is harder to make and to fund, and it's tricky for consumers to find.
+When we talk about VR's challenges, the scarcity of quality content is a persistent issue.
+VR has been one of the buzziest tech areas in the last five years, as giants such as Sony, HTC, Samsung, Google and Facebook-owned Oculus have poured resources into launching head-mounted devices that transport viewers into a digital world.
+But investment in VR media has been more limited.
+Premium VR experiences, especially compared with gaming, are harder to make, harder to fund and harder for people to find.

-But VR's unique storytelling capabilities have led to a renaissance of creativity among artists and filmmakers.
-As a result, the most compelling VR -- rather than ending up on your living room headset -- has tended to herd into museums and film festivals.
+Still, VR's unique storytelling capabilities have led to a renaissance of creativity among artists and filmmakers.
+As a result, the most compelling VR -- rather than ending up on your living room headset -- has tended to land in museums and film festivals.

 That means regular people -- and even tech diehards -- are often missing out on the best VR has to offer.

-"We're finally at a space in VR now where it's sophisticated enough so...an artist's vision can be seen and can be made," Yelena Rachitsky, the executive producer of experiences at Oculus, said in an interview Wednesday.
+"We're finally at a space in VR now where it's sophisticated enough so ... an artist's vision can be seen and can be made," Yelena Rachitsky, executive producer of experiences at Oculus, said in an interview Wednesday.

-In addition to virtual reality, the Tribeca Film Festival has a high dose of geek-appealing film screenings.
-And this year they aren't all dystopian nightmares, for once!
+In addition to virtual reality, the Tribeca Film Festival has a high number of film screenings likely to appeal to tech geeks.
+And they aren't all dystopian nightmares for once!

 Virtual reality

-As usual, Tribeca will pack virtual and mixed-reality experiences into an event space the size of a basketball court at its hub at Spring Street Studios.
-Its "Virtual Arcade" lineup includes 21 world premiere VR/AR exhibits, as well as five "Storyscapes" experiences in festival competition.
+As in the past, Tribeca will pack VR and mixed-reality experiences into a space the size of a basketball court at its hub in Spring Street Studios.
+Its "Virtual Arcade" lineup includes 21 world-premiere VR and augmented-reality exhibits, as well as five "Storyscape" experiences in the festival competition.

-The fest is adding a new VR element this year, called Tribeca Cinema360.
-Essentially, people can get tickets to four synchronized-start curated collections of 360-degree mobile pieces, and watch them all together seated in a theater.
-It's an experiment that tries to tackle a few of the main practical problems of film-festival VR exhibits -- the background noise and annoying lines to try one of the experiences.
+The festival is adding a new VR element this year called Tribeca Cinema360.
+You can get tickets to four synchronized-start curated collections of 360-degree mobile pieces, and watch them all together while seated in a theater.
+It's an experiment that tries to tackle a few of the main practical problems of film-festival VR exhibits: the background noise and the time you spend waiting in line to try one of the experiences.

 This year's Tribeca has a rising flow of well-known names from traditional film and art.
-Legendary director Terrence Malick and The Hills Have Eyes director Alexandre Aja both have experiences at the fest (Aja actually has two), as does well-known artist Laurie Anderson with a piece call Chalkroom.
+Legendary director Terrence Malick and The Hills Have Eyes director Alexandre Aja both have experiences at the fest (Aja actually has two), as does artist Laurie Anderson, who brings a piece called Chalkroom.

-High-profile actors are lending their voices to a number of pieces, including Lupita Nyong'o in animal-sanctuary documentary My Africa (where you get to feed a baby elephant); Alicia Vikander in an expanded version of Penrose's post-apocalyptic fairytale that premiered at last year's TFF, Arden's Wake: Tide's Fall; Rosario Dawson in punk-rock adventure BattleScar;" and actual punk-rock goddess Patti Smith in Spheres: Pale Blue Dot.
+High-profile actors are lending their voices to a number of pieces, including Lupita Nyong'o in an animal-sanctuary documentary, My Africa (where you get to feed a baby elephant); Alicia Vikander in Arden's Wake: Tide's Fall, an expanded version of Penrose Studio's post-apocalyptic fairy tale that premiered at last year's TFF; Rosario Dawson in punk-rock adventure BattleScar; and actual punk-rock goddess Patti Smith in Spheres: Pale Blue Dot.

-Band OK Go's Damian Kulash has also collaborated with VR heavyweight Chris Milk of Within on a social, interactive experience that lets you create music in a farcical land of percussive lemmings and cows that fart guitar-solo rainbows.
+Damian Kulash of the band OK Go has also collaborated with VR heavyweight Chris Milk of Within on a social, interactive experience that lets you create music in a farcical land of percussive lemmings and cows that fart guitar-solo rainbows.
 Look for the people in white coveralls by the project titled Lambchild Superstar: Making Music in the Menagerie of the Holy Cow.

-Two projects incorporate interactive with live humans.
-Jack is a collaboration between VR animation powerhouse Baobab and Mathias Chelebourg, whose previous project Alice generated buzz at the the Venice Film Festival for incorporating live theater actors into an immersive fable.
+Two projects incorporate interactive experiences and live humans.
+Jack is a collaboration between VR animation powerhouse Baobab Studios and Mathias Chelebourg, whose previous project Alice generated buzz at the the Venice Film Festival for incorporating live theater actors into an immersive fable.
 I'm putting my chips on Jack as the piece at TFF that's hardest to get into, followed closely by Hero, a piece that premiered at Sundance earlier this year to acclaim.
-Tribeca installed the project, which recreates a town-square bombing, on a separate floor from the rest of the Immersive program to accommodate its large scale.
+Tribeca installed the project -- which recreates a town-square bombing -- on a separate floor from the rest of the Immersive program to accommodate its large scale.

-Several Immersive projects take timely cultural issues, including racism with 1,000 Cut Journey, climate change with This is Climate Change, xenophobia with Terminal 3, nuclear war with The Day The World Changed and HIV/AIDS with Queerskins: A love story.
+Several Immersive projects take timely cultural issues, including racism with 1000 Cut Journey, environmental catastrophe with This is Climate Change, xenophobia with Terminal 3, nuclear war with The Day The World Changed and HIV/AIDS with Queerskins: A love story.

 Tribeca's site has more details about the full Immersive program.